hapi-swagger/hapi-swagger/README.md

 The  https://github.com/glennjones/be-more-hapi project has an example of file upload with the handler function dealing with validation, such as filetype and schema validation.

 ### Naming
 There are times when you may wish to name a object so that its label in the Swagger interface make more sense to humans.
 This is most common when you have endpoint which take JSON structures.
-To label a object simply wrap it as a JOI object and chain the label function as below.
+To label a object simply wrap it as a JOI object and chain the label function as below. __You need to give different structure its own unique name.__
 ```Javascript
 validate: {
     payload: Joi.object({